 Also, I always recommend growing plants like these ones in containers.
 That way, you can provide the best growing medium (potting mix for containers), keep the plants properly watered, and not have to worry about poor growing conditions or tree roots that tend to interfere with in-ground growing in shady areas.

-Colour in the Shade Garden
+Color in the Shade Garden

 I also keep fuchsias in hanging pots in the shade garden.
 They do not like to dry out, and placement out of direct sun helps keep the soil moist.